 Will Canis groom my puppy?

-At Canis we can start grooming your puppy as soon as they have had their first Veterinary Inoculations.
+At Canis we can start grooming your puppy as soon as they have had their second Veterinary Innoculations- usually around 14 weeks.
 We recommend bringing your puppy to us a week before their first groom to allow them to acclimatise to the salon and we can discuss what grooming they will need and what grooming you can do at home to keep your puppy properly groomed.
 At Canis we offer individual appointments to make sure your dog is returned to you as soon as they are groomed, this is ideal for puppies and reduces their stress.

 Are you a new customer?
 New customers with puppies are welcome at Canis, you will need to gives us some personal contact information before your puppies groom and we recommend you come in with your puppy so we can discuss what your puppy needs.
 More information on New Customers.